MetaMask/snaps/diagram.md

 ### Snap exports

-Export validation happens while exports references are being shallow-copied onto what we return as export from snaps. (so it's not vulnerable to using a getter to bypass validations)
+Export validation happens while exports references are being shallow-copied onto what we return as export from snaps, so it's not vulnerable to using a getter to bypass validations.